RF-DASH

 Train Others and Spread RF-DASH Knowledge

 The curriculum is developed, maintained, and supported by industry-leading experts from a variety of backgrounds, including fire/EMS, occupational medicine, research, and agricultural health and safety.
 Most fire departments in North America are volunteer-based and have service areas that include a large number of diverse agricultural operations.
-We want you to be an advocate for RF-DASH, to expand its reach to others in your community, and be a rural firefighter that delivers agricultural safety and health.
+We want you to be an advocate for RF-DASH, to expand its reach to others in your community, and be a rural firefighter/EMS that delivers agricultural safety and health.

 Now, let’s start with Module 0: The Origin and Development of the RF-DASH program, to learn why this program was created.
+Scroll to the top of your screen and select the Curriculum tab.